(2019) PHL Passport: How to Apply or Renew Online in 5 Steps!

-This is the last step in the processing of your passport.
-Your photo is taken, your fingerprints are captured, and your basic personal information are stored in the system.
+Encoding is the last step in the processing of your passport.
+Your photo will be taken, your fingerprints will be captured, and your basic personal information will be stored in the system.

-Unfortunately, this could last a few minutes or some hours if there are several applicants also waiting for their turn.
+Unfortunately, this step could last a few minutes or a few hours if there are several applicants also waiting for their turn.

 - No smiling!